Shankarbarala/DDP-MIgration/README.md

 python -m ddpmigrator export --sandbox --username user@domain.com.sandbox_name --password Secret --source-dir .. --ddp "EOP For Enterprise Payment"
 ```

-### Push external IDs

-This command is useful during rollout of DDP migrator to make sure external IDs in production and all sandboxes match.
-It will push external IDs stored in the source directory to a sandbox.

 **Update Specific DDPs external IDs**
 ```sh